lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 Remember that the orthographic projection is like a bounding box that should enclose all the objects that will be rendered.
 That bounding box is expressed in light view coordinates space.
 Thus, what we are doing is calculate the minimum bounding box, axis aligned with the light position , hat encloses the view frustum.

 The `Renderer`class has been modified  to use the classes in the view package and also to modify the information that is passed to the renderers.
-In the renderer we need to deal view the model, the model view, and the model light matrices.
+In the renderer we need to deal with the model, the model view, and the model light matrices.
 In previous chapters we used the model–view / light–view matrices, to reduce the number of operations.
 In this case, we opted to simplify the number of elements to be passed and now we are passing just the model, view and light matrices to the shaders.

 In the scene vertex shader, we calculate model light view matrix for each split, and pass it as an output to the fragment shader.